bbermudez/dual-chimeric-reads/README.md

 ## TO DO (arranged from short to long term):

+[] can I clone the repository into another location and delete the former one, without messing up what's online?

 [] specify an input directory with parameters, how to avoid using a fixed whole path?

 [] Find input file extension (fq, fastq, fq.gz or fastq.gz), can I use globbing?